 • Credit Score Damage: A missed payment can sink your already fragile credit score even deeper, making it harder (and more expensive) to borrow in the future.

-Subprime Personal Loans: Tips to Get a Better Deal
+Tips to Get a Better Deal on a Subprime Personal Loan

 Here’s how to secure a better deal, even with subprime credit: